Glokc0ma/SD-Maid-Pro/CorpseFinder.md

 [[[ https://cloud.githubusercontent.com/assets/1439229/21750087/90427d3c-d5ab-11e6-9c6e-364290426c43.png | height = 300px]]](https://cloud.githubusercontent.com/assets/1439229/21750087/90427d3c-d5ab-11e6-9c6e-364290426c43.png)

 ## FAQ
+### Undetected corpses
+The CorpseFinder doesn't detect all file remains.
+It is impossible to achieve a 100% detection rate with the way file access works on Android.
+There are several locations such as `/Android/data`, `/data/app`, `/data/data` etc. where SD maid can achieve a near 100% detection rate because apps are expected to follow specific naming patterns in these locations.
+The big issue is the root of the sdcard where file storage and naming is basically a big free for all.
+The racing game "Need For Cars 5" could jam 2GB of game files into a folder `Strawberry` and that folder will be left behind after the game is removed.

+Because there are no pattern to naming or file structure in these folders it is very difficult to automate detection like we can do for other locations.
+Detection here relies on a manual database of `PackageName<>Folder` relations and a set of smart "matchers" which try to infer ownership based on names, file structure and content.
+Millions of apps, which also change with updates, mean though that we are playing a game of catch up.
+We also have to keep in mind that safety comes before thoroughness, we don't want false positive results that lead to undesired data loss.

+So it is expected for some remains to not be detected and it would be nice if you could help improve SD Maid by reporting such cases.

+#### Improving detection
+If you found files that the CorpseFinder missed, you can help improve SD Maid by reporting them.
+First open SD Maids Explorer tool and check whether the files in question show a `?` icon.
+A `?` means that SD Maid doesn't know what app owns the file.
+Press the `?` icon and use the screen that will be shown to report it.
+If the file in question shows the CorpseFinder symbol, then SD Maid does detect it as corpse, but excludes it from deletion for some reason.

 ### Reporting false positives
 If you think the CorpseFinder got it wrong and the results contain a false positive, you can long report by long pressing the item or sending me an email.